Mandatory electronic identification (eID) for newborn sheep and goats is a requirement in Tasmania from 1 January 2025.

 The elD system:

-allows us to quickly respond and recover from emergency animal disease outbreaks
+allows us to quickly respond and recover from emergency animal disease outbreaks,

-improves consumer confidence in sheep and goat products
+improves consumer confidence in sheep and goat products,

-strengthens market access
+strengthens market access, and

 enhances herd monitoring and management.